 Hearings in proceedings before the ITC are analogous to bench trials at the district courts, but there are certain differences in the rules for conducting hearings.
 Notably, the ITC has not formally adopted the Federal Rules of Civil Procedure or Evidence, although the rules relating to the conduct of a hearing are similar in many respects.
 Notable differences, however, include the discretionary admissibility of hearsay and the use by many of the ALJs of written direct and rebuttal witness statements.
 These and other differences, together with the complex nature of ITC investigations, often result in parties preparing the admission of large numbers of exhibits with the concomitant objections and arguments related thereto.
-Many of these exhibits are often not offered into evidence and, if so, often not even relied upon by the parties.
+Many of these exhibits often are not ultimately offered into evidence and, if so, often not even relied upon by the parties.
 Accordingly, the parties should make every effort to streamline the number of exhibits offered for admission, thus reducing the evidentiary objections and ultimately narrowing the record to that evidence upon which the ALJ should rely.

-Given some of the similarities between ITC hearings and district court trials, we recommend that readers refer to the principles and best practices identified by WG10 in its Commentary on Patent Litigation Best Practices: Case Management Issues from the Judicial Perspective Chapter.37 The principles and best practices below are intended to supplement the chapter on case management with respect to the issues and practices unique to Section 337 proceedings, particularly in light of some of the differences in the conduct of hearings and the fast pace and complex nature of Section 337 proceedings.
+Given some of the similarities between ITC hearings and district court trials, we recommend that readers refer to the principles and best practices identified by WG10 in its Commentary on Patent Litigation Best Practices: Case Management Issues from the Judicial Perspective Chapter.38 The principles and best practices below are intended to supplement the chapter on case management with respect to the issues and practices unique to Section 337 proceedings, particularly in light of some of the differences in the conduct of hearings and the fast pace and complex nature of Section 337 proceedings.

-- Best Practice 42 Parties are encouraged to narrow and streamline their case by offering for admission only those exhibits upon which the ALJ needs to rely in order to reach an Initial Determination. - Best Practice 43 Parties are encouraged to streamline the hearing by objecting only to those exhibits which are material to the ALJ's Initial Determination and to which a substantial objection can be raised. - Best Practice 44 Parties should not seek to admit any exhibit unless that exhibit is substantively discussed in a witness statement or upon good cause shown in the absence of a sponsoring witness.
+- Best Practice 41 Parties are encouraged to narrow and streamline their case by offering for admission only those exhibits upon which the ALJ needs to rely in order to reach an Initial Determination. - Best Practice 42 Parties are encouraged to streamline the hearing by objecting only to those exhibits which are material to the ALJ's Initial Determination and to which a substantial objection can be raised. - Best Practice 43 Parties should not seek to admit any exhibit unless that exhibit is substantively discussed in a witness statement or upon good cause shown in the absence of a sponsoring witness.

 The Sedona Conference, Commentary on Patent Litigation Best Practices: Case Management Issues from the Judicial Perspective Chapter, THE SEDONA CONFERENCE (Dec.
-2015), https://these dona conference.org/publication/The %20 Sedona %20 Conference %20 Commentary %20 on %20 Patent %20 Litigation %20 Best %20 Practices %3A %20 Case %20 Management %20 Issues %20 from %20 the %20 Judicial %20 Perspective %20 Chapter.
+2015), https://thesedonaconference.org/publication/Commentary_on_Patent_Litigation_Best_Practices_Case_Management_Issues_from_the_Judicial_Perspective.

-Best Practice 45 - Parties should submit exhibit lists after the submission of rebuttal witness statements and admissible deposition designations and declarations.
+Best Practice 44 - Parties should submit exhibit lists after the submission of rebuttal witness statements and admissible deposition designations and declarations.